Do you feel that? That energy gathering inside of you? That sensation where you can’t stand still? Sounds like you’re getting excited…

 Unless you want to return home looking like you just came from a weeklong music festival (then again maybe you are actually doing this…) you have to take care of your hygiene while on a road trip.
-Forget one of these and you’ll never miss it so much.
+Forget one of these on your road trip packing list and you’ll never miss it so much.

 - Toiletries: Gotta keep those teeth and hair healthy, people!
-Admittedly, I almost always forget to pack these things on a long trip and immediately regret not having them.
+Admittedly, I almost always forget to pack these things on a long trip and immediately regret not having them (toothbrush: number one most forgotten travel item).
 Nothing feels better than having a fresh mouth after a night of camping.

 - Comb/Brush: Hair gets nappy, especially when you’re on a wild road trip and doing all kinds of cool things.
 Don’t forget to take care of your luscious locks.
 Otherwise, your hairdresser is going to throw a shit fit when they try to unravel all of those dreadlocks.